What We Know: Which Cruise Lines Will Require A COVID-19 Vaccine for Passengers and Crew?

 Avalon will require all passengers to present digital or printed proof of vaccination prior to sailing with the line.

-All guests ages 18 and over traveling with Azamara will need to be fully vaccinated against COVID-19.
+All guests and crew ages 18 and over traveling with Azamara will need to be fully vaccinated against COVID-19.

 Carnival Cruise Line

-Carnival Cruise Line has announced a vaccine requirement for all cruises slated through the end of October.
-However, there is an exemption process to accommodate a small number of guests (5%) who are unable or ineligible to be vaccinated (children under 12 and other exceptions as required by federal law).
-These passengers must submit a request and be approved by Carnival prior to sailing.
+Carnival Cruise Line has announced a vaccine requirement for all cruises slated through the end of February 2022.
+However, there is an exemption process to accommodate a small number of guests (5%) who are unable or ineligible to be vaccinated.

 For all cruises departing from October 13 to December 31, 2021, Cunard will require all guests 18 years old and over to have completed their vaccination a minimum of 14 days prior to sailing.
 All guests 17 years old and below will need to have completed their vaccination course a minimum of 14 days prior to sailing or will require a negative PCR test within 72 hours prior to travel.
 All guests will also require a negative Covid-19 test at the terminal to board.